4 Misconceptions About Family Therapy

-4. Family therapy is ineffectual.
+4. Family therapy is ineffective.

 Here are facts that will set these misconceptions straight.

 Many people, when they hear the word "therapy," get a mental image of a Woody Allen-type character spending countless years on a therapist's couch with little or no improvement in his original problem.
-Let's face it: traditional "talk therapy" that takes many years with scant results has gotten a bad name.
+Let's face it: Traditional "talk therapy" that takes many years with scant results has gotten a bad name.
 When parents hear "family therapy," they think it is another kind of infinite therapy.
 This is the first misconception about family therapy.

 From its very beginnings, family therapy has been "brief therapy."
 This is what attracted me to family therapy in the first place.
 Twenty years ago, when I was a play therapist, I began looking for a way to produce change more quickly in my little patients.
 My search led me to a workshop by master family therapist Jay Haley, who said that the average number of sessions required to resolve a child's problem was seven.
 A seven-session cure, I thought.
 Then and there, I knew that I had found what I was looking for.
 This was not traditional individual therapy that could take forever.
 This was therapy that quickly resolved the problem and let the child move on.
 A few months after the workshop, I was on a plane to Washington, D.C. to learn family therapy from Jay at his Family Therapy Institute.